Our Staff Spotlight Series highlights members of the Talent Rewire staff. Ulises manages Talent Rewire’s Frontline Employee Council.

 6. What are ways in which employers show you that they value you as a human and as an employee?

 Intentionality.
 That they are doing things because they mean them and not just to check a box.
 When I’ve experienced employers that are intentional about the way they interact with their talent, the policies they put in place, and the values they represent, those things make me feel valued as a human.

 7. What’s one thing you would encourage employers to do for their frontline talent?

-Listen to your talent with curiosity and not just for the sake of replying!
+Listen to your talent with curiosity and not just for the sake of sharing your own thoughts or responding!
 When employers lean into the conversation with curiosity, they really get to know people, and most importantly, they understand them and see them.